-Enhanced CHW services are tailored preventive services for beneficiaries with significant behavioral health needs, defined as beneficiaries who meet the access criteria for specialty mental health and/or substance use disorder services.
+Enhanced CHW services are tailored preventive services for beneficiaries with significant behavioral health needs, defined as beneficiaries who meet the access criteria for Specialty Mental Health and/or substance use disorder services.
 Enhanced CHW services may:

-- " Be provided in an individual or group setting. - Address issues that include but are not limited to: control and prevention of chronic conditions or infectious diseases; mental health conditions and substance use disorders; perinatal health conditions; sexual and reproductive health; environmental and climate-sensitive health issues; child health and development; oral health; aging; injury; domestic violence; and violence prevention. - " Enhanced CHW Services include:

-- Health education to promote the member's health or address barriers to health care, including providing information or instruction on health topics.
+- " Be provided in an individual or group setting. - Address issues that include but are not limited to: control and prevention of chronic conditions or infectious diseases; mental health conditions and substance use disorders; perinatal health conditions; sexual and reproductive health; environmental and climate-sensitive health issues; child health and development; oral health; aging; injury; domestic violence; and violence prevention. - Enhanced CHW Services include: - Health education to promote the beneficiary's health or address barriers to health care, including providing information or instruction on health topics.
 The content of health education must be consistent with established or recognized health care standards.
-Health education may include coaching and goal setting to improve a member's health or ability to self-manage health conditions. - Health navigation to provide information, referrals, or support to assist beneficiaries to: - Access health care, understand the health care system, or engage in their own care. - Connect to community resources necessary to promote a member's health, address health care barriers, or address health-related social needs. - o Screening and assessment to identify the need for services. - Individual support or advocacy that assists a member in preventing a health condition, injury or violence.
+Health education may include coaching and goal setting to improve a beneficiary's health or ability to self-manage health conditions. - Health navigation to provide information, referrals, or support to assist beneficiaries to:

+- Access health care, understand the health care system, or engage in their own care. - Connect to community resources necessary to promote a beneficiary's health, address health care barriers, or address healthrelated social needs. - Screening and assessment to identify the need for services. - o Individual support or advocacy that assists a beneficiary in preventing a health condition, injury or violence.